polarby/render/README.md

 There currently [no support for web](https://github.com/polarby/render/issues/6), as file writing is an issue.
-Windows version might require a simple rewrite of processing structure, but i do not have access a device to debug.
+Windows version might require a simple rewrite of processing structure, but i do not have access to a device to debug.

 ### Exportable Formats